zemian/learn-wordpress/readme.md

 ## Setup Web Server on port 80

 If you have system web server installed in `/usr/local/var/www` that runs on port 80.
+For example lighttpd server config is at `/usr/local/etc/lighttpd/lighttpd.conf`.
 Then you can reconfigure the setup to use that to host the WordPress with following changes:

 1. Create a symbolic link to system web server